-Staff is recommending that the Commission, after public hearing, deny the amendment to the certified LCP as submitted; then approve, only if modified, the amendment to the LCP.
-The modifications are necessary because, as submitted, the LCP amendment is not adequate to ensure consistency with the policies of the certified Land Use Plan and applicable policies of the Coastal Act.
-The motions to accomplish this recommendation are found on pages 6-9.
-The suggested modifications are found starting on page 9.
+Staff recommends that in order to take this action, the Commission, after public hearing, deny the amendment to the certified LCP as submitted; then approve, only if modified, the amendment to the LCP.
+The motions to accomplish this recommendation are found on pages 5-8.
+The suggested modifications are found starting on page 8.